hieplq/hieplq.github.io/docs/my-space/idempiere/sharepoint-stograte-provider.md

 e/n/d/r/c/s/q>q
 ```

-17. input q to quit configuation
+Input `q` to quit the configuration.

-configuration is store at ~/.config/rclone/rclone.conf you can refine configuration by edit this file
+The configuration is stored at `~/.config/rclone/rclone.conf`; you can refine the configuration by editing this file.

-## Configuration rclone to mount remote folder to local and always run on system start without user login
+## Configure Rclone to Mount Remote Folder Locally and Run on System Start Without User Login

 ```bash
 sudo su -